osu-com-rit/Conflux-Loader/README.md

 file (using some magic to find this path at runtime), and feeds HTML information in a manner compliant with how Shazam would.

-Please note that HTML injection is only usable for fields.
-There is no current HTML injection capability for pages or instruments.

 ## Acknowledgment and Attribution

 *See the `NOTICE` file for more information.*